Awareness

 Read more: Six things to prepare for foster care

-• The outcomes for children who’ve been in Out of Home Care do not tell a good story.
+• The outcomes for children who’ve been in Out-of-Home Care do not tell a good story.
 Regardless of the reasons for it, separation from family is a traumatic experience.
-This trauma is often compounded by multiple placements resulting from any combination of the impacts of trauma, ill-equipped carers, or decisions being made by a …
+This trauma is often compounded by multiple placements resulting from any combination of the impacts of trauma, ill-equipped carers, or decisions being made by a care system …

 Read more: A different outcome?

-• There can be a range of concerns for people when considering Foster Care.
+• What’s the hardest thing about Foster Care?
+There can be a range of concerns for people when considering becoming a Foster Carer.
 Being a ‘public parent’ can be difficult and the department decision-making process can be frustrating.
-Handling behaviours you might not have encountered before, navigating impacts on your biological children, and engaging with birth parents are all unique and potentially very real challenges …
+Handling behaviours you might not have encountered before, navigating impacts on your biological children, and engaging with birth …

 Curious about becoming a Foster Carer?